 1. When do students get their predicted grades?

-Predicted grades will open for staff to input them during the summer data snap shot.
+Predicted grades will first open for staff to input them during the summer data snap shot.
 Teachers will be able to assess all the data at their disposal whilst ensuring that all students, including early-entry applicants (Oxbridge, Medicine, Dentistry and Veterinary) have sufficient time to choose their courses appropriately based on these.
+An update to UCAS predicted grades will be made in Autumn Term 2, following Year 13 Autumn mock results.

 2. How are predicted grades decided?

 It is essential that we predict grades that we feel are a true reflection of each student’s ability and potential.
-We adopt an honest and evidence-based approach to this process, whereby attainment and progress in Year 12 is the main indicator of future performance.
+We adopt an honest and evidence-based approach to this process, whereby attainment and progress is the main indicator of future performance.

 The teacher or teachers of each subject decide the predicted grades for their students, as they know their own students best.
 They may consider some or all of the following factors when making their decision: